kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - `k8s.io/kubernetes/pkg/registry/batch/job`:
 - Add test that verifies
   - SchedulingPolicy for various Job configurations
-  - `Workload` and `PodGroup` creation
+  - `Workload` and `PodGroup` creation for gang-scheduled Jobs only (for alpha, all other Jobs will not have `Workload` and `PodGroup` objects created)
   - pod creation includes correct `schedulingGroup`
-  - Parallelism change is blocked for gang-scheduled Jobs and allowed for basic-scheduled Jobs
+  - Parallelism change is blocked for gang-scheduled Jobs and allowed for all otherJobs
   - Job deletion cascades to `Workload` and `PodGroup` deletion
   - Feature gate disabled: Jobs work without `Workload`/`PodGroup` creation
   - Jobs with ownerReferences (managed by higher-level controllers) do not create `Workload`/`PodGroup`
   - ownerReferences on controller-created `Workload` and `PodGroup` match the expected structure:
     - `Workload` has controller ownerRef to Job
     - `PodGroup` has controller ownerRef to Job and non-controller ownerRef to `Workload`
+    - Test naming abbreviations for `Workload` and `PodGroup`

 ##### Integration tests

 We will add the following integration tests to the Job controller `https://github.com/kubernetes/kubernetes/blob/v1.35.0/test/integration/job/job_test.go`:
-- Gang and Basic Scheduling Lifecycle Test (create, update, delete Job, verify `Workload` and `PodGroup` creation, verify pods have `schedulingGroup`, verify Job deletion cascades to `Workload` and `PodGroup` deletion)
+- Gang Scheduling Lifecycle Test (create, update, delete Job, verify `Workload` and `PodGroup` creation, verify pods have `schedulingGroup`, verify Job deletion cascades to `Workload` and `PodGroup` deletion)
 - Failure Recovery Test (create Job with `Workload` API unavailable, verify Job controller retries, verify `Workload` is eventually created)
 - Feature gate disable/enable (Jobs work without `Workload`/`PodGroup` creation (Jobs with ownerReferences managed by higher-level controllers do not create `Workload`/`PodGroup`))
 - Jobs created by CronJob get one `Workload` and one `PodGroup` per Job:
   - CronJob does not set `schedulingGroup` on the pod template
   - Verify `Workload`/`PodGroup` creation and GC when the CronJob-created Job completes or is deleted
 - When a Job is suspended, pods are deleted but `Workload` and `PodGroup` remain.
 For alpha, check that on resume, the same `Workload`/`PodGroup` are used and pods are recreated with correct `schedulingGroup`
-- For a Job using gang scheduling, verify that parallelism change is rejected
+- For a Job using gang scheduling, verify that parallelism change is rejected and all other Jobs are still allowed
 - Verify controller-created `Workload`/`PodGroup` has the correct owner references

 ##### e2e tests